MonsalvoGeoffrey/r-Place-to-StableDiffusion/README.md

 <details>
 <summary>Version 1.0</summary>
-* Initial Release
+- Initial Release<br>
 </details>

 <details>
 <summary>Version 1.1</summary>
-* ADD: Option to choose which model to load upon launching the script
+- ADD: Option to choose which model to load upon launching the script<br>
-* ADD: Support for Stable Diffusion 1.5
+- ADD: Support for Stable Diffusion 1.5<br>
-* CHANGE: the size of slices taken from r/Place canvas from 64x64 to 32x32
+- CHANGE: the size of slices taken from r/Place canvas from 64x64 to 32x32<br>
-* CHANGE: Inference steps revert back to default
+- CHANGE: Inference steps revert back to default<br>
-* FIX: Change strengh from 0.95 to 0.05
+- FIX: Change strengh from 0.95 to 0.05<br>

 </details>